LauraBerry/retroGames/README.md

 To build, simply run the makefile.
 The resulting .prg file can be loaded into your favourite VIC-20 emulator (Or onto the hardware itself!)

 ## TODO:
- - Use high-color characters for players so users can see the background
  - Joystick input for player 1
- - Title screen / main menu / game over screen
+ - Title screen / main menu
- - Check for player death
  - Scaling difficulty/levels
  - Sound effects/music